 List that contains the names of those individuals and entities that are ineligible, either temporarily or permanently, to receive an award of grant funds from the State.

 (9) Ensuring the adoption of standardized rules for

 the implementation of this Act by State grant-making agencies.
 The Grant Accountability and Transparency Unit shall provide such advice and technical assistance to the State grant-making agencies as is necessary or indicated in order to ensure compliance with this Act.

 (12) Maintenance of the Catalog of State Financial

 Assistance, which shall be posted on an Internet website maintained by the Governor's Office of Management and Budget that is available to the public.

 (b) The Grant Accountability and Transparency Unit shall have no power or authority regarding the approval, disapproval, management, or oversight of grants entered into or awarded by a State agency or by a public institution of higher education.
 The power or authority existing under law to grant or award grants by a State agency or by a public institution of higher education shall remain with that State agency or public institution of higher education.
-The Unit shall be responsible for reviewing and approving amendments to the Administrative Code proposed by State grant agencies in connection with the implementation of this Act and shall be responsible for establishing standardized policies and procedures for State grant-making agencies in order to ensure compliance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards set forth in 2 CFR Part 200, all of which must be adhered to by the State grant-making agencies throughout the life cycle of the grant.
+The Unit shall be responsible for providing technical assistance to guide the Administrative Code amendments proposed by State grant-making agencies to comply with this Act and shall be responsible for establishing standardized policies and procedures for State grant-making agencies in order to ensure compliance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards set forth in 2 CFR Part 200, all of which must be adhered to by the State grant-making agencies throughout the life cycle of the grant.